 As a New Jersey property tax appeal attorney, I spend significant time explaining the tax appeal process to clients.
-This blog in intended to answer some of the most common questions about appeals to the county Boards of Taxation, aka county Tax Boards.
+This blog is intended to answer some of the most common questions about appeals to the county Boards of Taxation, a.k.a. county tax boards.
 Appeals to New Jersey’s state Tax Court are different in some ways.
 Thus, we will address them in another blog post.

 When do I have to file my property tax appeal?

 For most of New Jersey, tax appeals must be filed on or before April 1 of the year on appeal, or within 45 days of the bulk mailing of assessment notices.
 However, the deadline is May 1 when there is municipal-wide revaluation or reassessment.

 For counties participating in the “Assessment Demonstration Program,” the filing deadline for properties with an assessed value of $1,000,000 or below is January 15 of the tax year in question.
 If the assessment is greater than $1,000,000, the appeal can be filed until April 1, but must be filed at the New Jersey Tax Court.

 What happens after the filing of an appeal?

 The Tax Board will schedule a hearing, generally within a few weeks of filing.
 Prior to the hearing, the municipal tax assessor will often schedule an inspection of the property.
 You are also preparing to present your case to the Tax Board, and sometimes negotiating with the tax assessor or attorney to resolve the appeal.